syncfusion-content/windowsforms-docs/WindowsForms/colorui/Getting-Started.md

 ---
 layout: post
-title: Getting Started | WindowsForms | Syncfusion
+title: Getting Started with Windows Forms ColorUI control | Syncfusion
-description: Gives information about working with ColorUIControl and its basic setting by using designer and programatically
+description: Learn here about getting started with Syncfusion Windows Forms ColorUI control and more details.
 platform: WindowsForms
 control: ColorUI
 documentation: ug
 ---

-# Getting Started
+# Getting Started with Windows Forms ColorUI

 This section briefly describes how to create a new Windows Forms project in Visual Studio and add **ColorUI** with its basic functionalities.